Weekly Update: DHS Response to COVID-19 - Homeland Security Today

 United States Coast Guard (USCG)

 Monitoring Vessels that Pose a Risk to Public Health.
-The U.S. Coast Guard is working non-stop to protect the health and safety of the American public while helping keeping U.S. supply chains open and viable.
-Between April 12th and April 19th, USCG tracked 11 cruise ships and 85 commercial vessels that embarked from a coronavirus-impacted country and was scheduled to arrive at a U.S. port.
-The USCG also issued an order on April 17th restricting the MS Noordham cruise ship from entering U.S. territorial waters after being identified by the CDC as presenting an unacceptable risk of spreading COVID-19 from infected crew members.
+The Coast Guard is working non-stop to protect the health and safety of the American public while keeping U.S. supply chains open and viable.
+Between April 20th and April 26th, USCG tracked 110 commercial vessels that departed from a coronavirus-impacted country and was scheduled to arrive at a U.S. port.
+In accordance with the Coast Guard’s latest Maritime Safety Information Bulletin (MSIB), which was updated on April 24th, all vessels destined for a U.S. port are required to report to the CDC any sick or deceased crew/passengers prior to arrival at a U.S. port or they will be denied entry into U.S. territorial waters.

+Facilitating the Offload of Cruise Ships.
+Between April 20th and April 26th, the Coast Guard facilitated the offload of 119 passengers aboard the Pacific Princess cruise ship in Los Angeles and 103 crew members aboard the Grand Princess cruise ship in San Francisco.
+The passengers and crew were allowed to disembark from the ships after the Coast Guard determined they were not infected with COVID-19 or other infectious diseases.
+To date, the Coast Guard has facilitated the discharge of over 265,000 passengers from over 125 cruise ships.